top of page

 What style of acupuncture do you practice?

 The style I use most in practice is called Sa’am Acupuncture.
 This is a Korean style practiced by Buddhist monks that uses comparatively few needles (typically just four).
-My practice style is also influenced by various lineages of Japanese Meridian Therapy, which favors gentle treatment.

 My herbal approach is rooted in the Han dynasty text, the Shanghan Lun, and leans on classical formulas.
 I also incorporate modern/empirical formulas and western herbs as appropriate to the needs of the patient.

 What about moxibustion?
+What is that?

 Moxa (from the Japanese 'mogusa') refers to various methods of burning mugwort to comfortably stimulate points and warm the channels.
 Moxa is as important a part of East Asian Medicine as acupuncture, and in my practice I use moxa quite extensively.
 At my current location (The Wellness Alliance in Carrboro), the main moxa technique I use is okyu, Japanese-style 'rice grain' moxa.